In this notice you will find the answers to the following questions:

 (d) correspondence data will be retained for no longer than 6 (six) months following the end of such communication.

 4.1.
 In case you consent, we will contact you via email or phone to inform on what we are up to.
-Also, if we already have provided services to you and you do not object, we will inform you about our Companies or our members of our group Companies other products that might interest you including other information related to such.
+Please note, that your consent is not a condition of any purchase.
+Also, if we already have provided services to you and you do not object, we will inform you about our Companies or our members of our group Companies other products that might interest you including other information related to such via email or phone, when such were provided to us by you.

-4.2.
-You may opt-out of receiving marketing communications at any time.
-You may do so by choosing the relevant link in any of our marketing messages or contacting us via means provided in our website
+4.3.
+You may opt-out of receiving any marketing communications at any time.
+You may do so by choosing the relevant link in any of our marketing messages or contacting us via means provided in our website.
+If you are receiving both email and phone marketing communications on the grounds provided in section 4.1. above and you wish to opt-out of receiving them, you will need to opt out separately by following the relevant link in any of our marketing messages or contacting us via means provided in our website.

 5.1.
 In this Section, we have summarised the rights that you have under data protection laws.
 Some of the rights are complex thus we only provide the main aspects of such rights.
 Accordingly, you should read the relevant laws (first and foremost the General Data Protection Regulation (EU) 2016/679) and guidance from the regulatory authorities for a full explanation of these rights.